Start here: Evolution has not prepared your brain for today's porn

 Of course, but masturbation is not required.
 That said, frequent ejaculation in animals leads to several brain changes that inhibit dopamine, and thus libido, for several days.
 Under normal circumstances, sexual satiety (defined differently for each species) leads to males taking a time out from sexual activity.
-Sexually satiated porn users may override these inhibitory mechanisms by escalating to extreme porn, or spending more time watching.
+Sexually satiated porn users may override these inhibitory mechanisms by escalating to more extreme porn, or spending more time watching.
 Both goose dopamine.
 Pushing past "I'm done" signals can lead to the accumulation of DeltaFosB.
 Certainly, eating to obesity causes the accumulation of DeltaFosB.
-However, without the lure of Internet porn, how many guys would just give it a rest?
+However, without the lure of internet porn, how many guys would just give it a rest?
 Most all.
 For more, see Does Frequent Ejaculation Cause A Hangover?

-Many symptoms, one cause:
+Many symptoms, one cause: Neuroplastic brain changes